weaviate/weaviate-io/developers/weaviate/installation/docker-compose.md

 It's recommended to set a persistent volume to avoid data loss and improve reading and writing speeds.

-Make sure to run `docker-compose down` when shutting down.
+Make sure to run `docker compose down` when shutting down.
 This writes all the files from memory to disk.

 **With named volume**
 ```yaml